hlship/threaded-conversation/README.md

 In some cases, the phrasing of a comment or reply might vary based on whether the quip is executed immediately after its predecessor, or after returning to that line of conversation from some detour.
-The `(immediately)` predicate will succeed when the quip is immediately chosen, rather than later.
+The `(immediately following)` predicate will succeed when the quip is immediately chosen, rather than later.

 ```
 #where-she-came-from